wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

     touch manual-transfer.ts
     ```

-    Open the file and begin by importing the necessary modules from the SDK and helper files:
+    Open the file and begin by importing the necessary modules from the SDK and helper files

     ```typescript
-    --8<-- "code/tutorials/messaging/cctp/cctp-sdk-1.ts:1:8"
+    --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:1:8"
     ```

     Relevant imports include: